pdrivom/IoT-Data-Generator/README.md

 This is a fork from [gtavasoli](https://github.com/gtavasoli)/**[JSON-Generator](https://github.com/gtavasoli/JSON-Generator)** with the objective of containerize his JSON Generator for IoT Data and access it using a API.

-**This means that all JSON generated has a timestamp property, so can be simulated IoT *Devices* that published JSON data to a Kafka Cluster and in the future to a RabbitMQ Cluster.**
+**This means that all JSON generated has a timestamp property, so can be simulated IoT *Devices* that published JSON data to a Kafka, RabbitMQ or MQTT Client.**

 The **IoT Data Generator** a REST API where ***Devices*** can be created and then add it's metadata, allowing users to generate fake data based on a template.